 I met Alan Jaffe in 1975, and we remained good friends for the next dozen years.
 That first time, I was just becoming acquainted with the New Orleans style and decided to visit Preservation Hall, to see and hear for myself what this music was all about.

 We hit it off when we first met.
 Alan was welcoming and gracious, helping me find my way around, taking me places, encouraging my discoveries, introducing me to musicians and colleagues, asking me dozens of question, and answering hundreds of mine.
 Alan was always curious and thoughtful, and he often spoke in bursts with noticeable pauses, as though his voice simply couldn’t keep up with his imagination.

 Alan knew many people everywhere, and he was continually working on probably dozens of business proposals at any time.
 Still, whenever he spoke with you, he gave you his full attention.
-Many people developed their own relationships with him, each a little different I’m sure, but most people admired him and enjoyed his company.
+Everyone developed their own relationship with him.
+Each was a little different I’m sure, but most people admired him and enjoyed his company.

-I was studying at Stanford in the mid 1970s, and every summer the band’s tour visited northern California, with at least one performance on campus and several more in nearby cities.
+I was studying at Stanford in the mid 1970s, and every summer the band’s tour visited northern California.
+They played at least one performance on campus and several more in nearby cities.
 My wife and I often traveled with them while they were here — talking, eating, enjoying our friendships and their wonderful music.
 What fun!

 Through the mid 1980s, my wife and I visited Alan and the Preservation Hall Jazz Band musicians a few times every year, especially around Christmas time, when everyone would be home from touring.

 Over thousands of conversations, what has Alan Jaffe taught me?
-Thousands of things, probably.
+Hundreds of things, I’m sure.
 Let me describe three that relate to wedding and party music.

 1. Be an example and treat people well.